r-lib/styler/README.md

 **With conda**

-Please make sure you have [conda](https://docs.conda.io/en/latest/) installed, either manualy or with `reticulate::install_miniconda()`.
+Please make sure you have [conda](https://docs.conda.io/en/latest/) installed, either manually or with `reticulate::install_miniconda()`.
 The rest can be handled from R:

 ``` r
 # once on your system